 Tried to support Beausejour as often as possible but was equally responsible in performing his defensive duties.
 Always looked steady and capable when on the ball too.

-Looked woefully out of his depth in the center of the park.
+Looked woefully out of his depth in the centre of the park.
 Failed to string any meaningful passes together and did not provide enough defensive cover either.

-Was poor until he grabbed the equalizer, which sprung him back into life.
+Was poor until he grabbed the equaliser, which sprung him back into life.
 Looked reinvigorated thereafter and was much more of a threat in attacking areas around first Holt and then Fortune.

 Usually such a cool customer in possession but was nowhere near his normal standards as he failed to get the better of a dominant Rubin midfield.